vasylenko/devdosvid.blog/content/posts/apply-cloudfront-security-headers-with-terraform/index.md

 I said "native" because previously you could set response headers either using [CloudFront Functions](https://serhii.vasylenko.info/2021/05/21/configure-http-security-headers-with-cloudfront-functions.html) or [Lambda@Edge](https://aws.amazon.com/blogs/networking-and-content-delivery/adding-http-security-headers-using-lambdaedge-and-amazon-cloudfront/).

 And one of the common use cases for that was to set security headers.
-So now you don't need to add intermediate requests processing to modify the headers: CloudFront does that for you **with no additional fee**.
+Now you don't need to add intermediate requests processing to modify the headers: CloudFront does that for you **with no additional fee**.

 ## Manage Security Headers as Code
 Starting from the [3.64.0](https://github.com/hashicorp/terraform-provider-aws/blob/main/CHANGELOG.md#3640-november-04-2021) version of Terraform AWS provider, you can create the security headers policies and apply them for your distribution.